 The ability to understand spoken language is the key to a language

-Learning becomes fun once you get past the phase where your brain can't keep up with the speed of natural speech (a phase in which many people remain stuck permanently).
-You will learn simply by listening to something you enjoy.
+Once you get past the phase where your brain can't keep up with the speed of natural speech (a phase in which many people remain stuck permanently), learning becomes fun.
+You learn simply by listening to something you enjoy.
 If you don't understand a word now and then, it's not a big obstacle - you often figure it out from context, which is a great way to learn new vocabulary.

 Start right now